basscss/basscss/docs/grid.md

 </div>
 ```

-To optionally set a max-width, use a utility from the basscss-layout module.
+To optionally set a max-width,
-The `.mx-auto` utility sets margin left and right auto to center the container.
+use the `.mx-auto` utility to set margin left and right auto to center the container.

 ```html
 <div class="max-width-4 mx-auto">